Q&A with: James Peyer, PhD, CEO and CoFounder, Cambrian Biopharma

 Tell me about the portfolio and some of the companies.

-Right now, we're announcing the first one of 14 different programs that we have operating under the hood at Cambrian.
-This is Sensei Biotherapeutics.
-Sensei has created a vaccine for cancers that perfectly embodies the two aspects that we look for in every Cambrian company—it targets a hallmark of aging, genetic changes that are occurring as our cells evolve into cancer cells and can be used in an existing regulatory setup.
+In February 2021 we announced the first of 14 different programs that we have operating under the hood at Cambrian: Sensei Biotherapeutics.
+Sensei has created a vaccine for cancers that perfectly embodies the two aspects that we look for in every Cambrian company—it targets a biological driver of aging (genetic changes that are occurring as our cells evolve into cancer cells) and can be used in an existing regulatory setup.
 The platform that the company is building also using viruses to convince the immune system to go attack tumor cells.
 The platform is built in such a way that we can not only react to these tumor cells, but that we could even vaccinate ourselves prophylactically to prevent tumors from ever reaching the disease state.

 How much has the company raised?

-Over the past year and a half, since Cambrian was started, we've raised 60 million for our internal programs and an additional 62 million privately for Sensei.
-Now, Sensei is doing an IPO for around a hundred million dollars more.
-Across this Cambrian portfolio we've raised over $200 million for our programs while effectively still in stealth mode with this one exception.
+In the first year and a half after Cambrian was founded, we raised $60 million for our internal programs and an additional $62 million privately for Sensei.
+Now, Sensei is a public company with (as of September 2021) an approximate market cap of $374 million.
+Across the Cambrian portfolio we raised over $200 million for our programs while effectively still in stealth mode.
+We’ve now fully emerged from stealth and have closed a $100 million Series C financing that will support our affiliates and advance our growing pipeline.

 What are the three categories Cambrian is exploring, and why are they important?